-It is the responsibility of each nursery operator to decide which of the plants or bulbs are ready for sale.
-Once they have reached the stage of being marketable, the plants or bulbs will constitute produce and must be brought into account for income tax purposes.
-The related expenditure incurred in getting the plants, trees, seedlings or bulbs to this stage should generally be deductible under section 11(a) read with section 23(q) on the basis that it was incurred in the production of income in carrying on a trade.
-19 Examples of such expenditure include labour and fertilizer.
+The related expenditure incurred in getting the plants, trees, seedlings or bulbs to a marketable state should generally be deductible under section 11(a) read with section 23(g) on the basis that it was incurred in the production of income in carrying on a trade.
+Examples of such expenditure include labour and fertilizer.
 Capital development expenditure incurred on items such as irrigation schemes and the erection of farm buildings will qualify for deduction under paragraph 12 provided all the requirements of that provision are met.
-The proceeds derived from the sale of the plants and bulbs that are marketable are included in gross income in the year of assessment in which the sale takes place.20
+The proceeds derived from the sale of the plants and bulbs are included in gross income in the year of assessment in which the sale takes place.
+21